 Mind the Time

-The best way to avoid heavy traffic is to avoid rush hour all together.
+The best way to avoid heavy traffic is to avoid rush hour altogether.
 Try adjusting your schedule so that you’re driving during times when traffic is light and you’re not in a rush to get to work.
 It is worth getting up a little earlier in order to avoid bumper-to-bumper traffic and other annoyed drivers.
-Additionally, the GPS app Waze can help you navigate around backed up roads by alerting you of road reports from other drivers.
+Additionally, the GPS app Waze can help you navigate around backed-up roads by alerting you of road reports from other drivers.
 (Note: don’t use your phone while driving.)

 Watch out for Construction Zones

 Both I-85 and I-77 are undergoing major road construction in Charlotte and the surrounding areas.
 Pay attention to the signs indicating shifts in traffic, closed or narrowed lanes, as well as the presence of construction equipment and workers.
 Not only can speeding in designated work zones result in a $250 penalty (plus court costs), it is also dangerous for yourself and those around you.
 Try mapping out an alternate route to avoid construction areas, and check out this interactive map of Charlotte roads to pinpoint construction zones and road closures.

 Get Rid of Distractions